MicrosoftDocs/windows-dev-docs/hub/apps/publish/usage-report.md

 As with the **User sessions** info in the **Usage** chart, a user session represents one distinct period of time when a customer interacted with your app, and this chart does not track unique users for your app.

-You can view this data in a visual **Map** form, or toggle the setting to view it in **Table** form.
+You can view this data in a **Table** form.
 Table form will show five markets at a time, sorted either alphabetically or by highest/lowest number of user sessions.
 You can also download the data to view info for all markets together.

 ## Package version